babalneuve/zephyr/doc/connectivity/networking/overview.rst

 ``subsys/net/l2/``
   This is where the IP stack layer 2 code is located.
-This includes generic support for Ethernet, IEEE 802.15.4 and Wi-Fi.
+This includes generic support for Bluetooth IPSP adaptation, Ethernet, IEEE 802.15.4 and Wi-Fi.

 ``subsys/net/lib/``
   Application-level protocols (DNS, MQTT, etc.) and additional stack